chef/chef-workstation/www/content/workstation/chef_vault.md

 ### Using Chef Vault in recipes

 To use this gem in a recipe to decrypt data you must first install the gem via a chef_gem resource.
-Once the gem is installed require the gem and then you can create a new instance of Chef Vault.
+Once the gem is installed, `require` the gem and then you can create a new instance of Chef Vault.

 Chef Vault 1.0 style decryption is supported, however it has been